IBM/ibm-satellite-storage/config-templates/redhat/odf-remote/4.7/README.md

     ocs-storagecluster   5m14s   Ready              2021-03-02T11:46:41Z   4.7.0
     ```

-3. List the ODFpods that are installed and verify that the status is `Running`.
+3. List the ODF pods that are installed and verify that the status is `Running`.
     ```
     oc get pods -n openshift-storage
     ```